getbraincloud/braincloud-react-admin/README.md

 Thanks for downloading the brainCloud-react-admin dataProvider library!
 Here are a few notes to get you started.

-This module will help you quickly create admin portal to administer global entities from your brainCloud application.
+This module will help you quickly create admin portal to administer global entities for your brainCloud application.

 You can use it for viewing, charting, editing, your global entities.